rkaiser0324/docker-openvpn-pihole/README.md

 1. Set up a dynamic DNS hostname for your home network via Namecheap, FreeDNS, etc.
 1. Configure your router to forward all traffic to that hostname, to the Docker container.
 1. If on Windows, launch the Docker Quickstart Terminal.
+1. Disable any DNS service running on port 53.
+For Ubuntu 14, I needed to kill the process manually:
+    ```bash
+    ps -ef | grep bind
+    kill -9 <processid>
+    ```
 1. Run the install script to initialize both OpenVPN and Pi-Hole:
     ```bash
     ./openvpn-install.sh